TechWithOmid/two/README.md

 - [ ] Reactify/Vueify the project
 - [ ] Add Drf
 - [ ] make it search engine friendly
+- [ ] create 404, 500 page and other error pages
+- [ ] create volume and use mysql or postgresql as db
+- [ ] create dark mode and light mode feature
 - [x] comment system
     - [x] make the reply work
     - [x] customize comment form template